Nebulaas/Unofficial-ADOFAI-Browser-15.5.24.Archive/README.md

-Unofficial (Not endorsed by either TUF or 7thBeatGames) Custom Level Browser, Built using Electron, Vite and Typescript
+Unofficial (Not endorsed by either TUF or 7thBeatGames) Custom Level Browser, Built using Electron, Vite and Typescript.